thejohncotton/savvy-course-materials/Wk2Mod4.md

 ### Exercise 1
 #### the Math Object

 We've been using Objects pretty frequently already.
-Every time you've typed `document.querySelector()` or `console.log()`, you've been accessing functions that are attached to the `document` and `console` objects, respecively.
+Every time you've typed `document.querySelector()` or `console.log()`, you've been accessing functions that are attached to the `document` and `console` objects, respectively.
 These are built into the browser, and we can use any of the pre-built properties on these Objects using dot notation.

 There are lots of additional Objects that come packaged within JavaScript, too.
 One of them is called `Math`.
 Try out the following in a console: